 - A set of pre-constructed WordArt schemes

 task pane in Word 2002 that displays your styles (paragraph, character,

 table, and list) and the formatting that you have applied yourself.
 The New

 Style button in this pane opens a dialog to create a new style.
 Modify a

 style by right clicking it and choosing Modify or Update to Match Selection.

-- A collection of paragraph and character styles.
+available paragraph and character styles.

 - Numbers or symbols written raised above the normal text line, usually smaller in size than the normal text, like 4.

-Alignment: To move the text over a set amount.
+- To move the text over a set amount.
 Used to create columns without using a table or to create indentions.